 So you may want to pick up a card with chip-and-PIN capability, in addition to the basic chip-and-signature you’ll find with most cards.
-Although more card terminals around the world are accepting signatures as time goes by, it could be wise to have a PIN card while traveling to avoid running into situations where your card isn’t accepted (which could happen, particularly at unattended kiosks like train ticket vendors).
+Although more card terminals around the world are accepting signatures as time goes by, it could be wise to have a PIN card while traveling to avoid running into situations where your card isn’t accepted at the point of sale (which could happen, particularly at unattended kiosks like train station ticket vendors).

 |Credit Card Issuers That Offer Chip-and-PIN Cards|

 |Issuer||Offers PIN Cards?||Preferred Verification Method|

 |Diners Club International||Yes||PIN|

 |First Tech Federal Credit Union||Yes||PIN|